TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Introduction

 \paragraph{Foundation models for plasma dynamics} A natural way to address these constraints is to move from task-specific models to \emph{foundation models} (FMs): models \emph{pretrained} on broad, heterogeneous data and objectives so that a single initialization can be efficiently adapted to many downstream tasks and changing signal schemas \cite{awais2025foundation, fei2022towards}.
 In this paradigm, pretraining aims to learn transferable representations that reduce the amount of task-specific data and tuning required, and can improve robustness under changing inputs, targets, and operating conditions.
 In fusion, early perspectives have begun to articulate how FM-style pretraining could support experimental workflows \cite{churchill2025ai}.
-The adoption of domain-specific FMs is increasingly practical also thanks to open data infrastructure and standardized benchmarks: FAIR-MAST provides access to MAST data, while \bench{} standardizes multi-task evaluation \cite{jackson2024fair, jackson_open_2025, rousseau2026tokamark}.
+The adoption of domain-specific FMs is increasingly practical also thanks to open data infrastructure and standardized benchmarks: FAIR-MAST provides access to data from the MAST experiment \cite{sykes2001first, counsell2005overview, meyer2009overview}, while \bench{} standardizes multi-task evaluation \cite{jackson2024fair, jackson_open_2025, rousseau2026tokamark}.

-\paragraph{TokaMind: a multi-modal transformer FM for fusion plasma} Motivated by the need for transferable, schema-flexible models of plasma dynamics, we introduce \textbf{\mmt{}}, an open-source FM framework for fusion plasma modeling based on a \textbf{Multi-Modal Transformer (MMT)} \emph{pretrained} on the MAST dataset \cite{jackson2024fair, jackson_open_2025}.
-Through broad multi-signal pretraining, \mmt{} yields a reusable initialization that can be efficiently adapted to new tasks and changing input/output schemas.
-Efficient codec-based signal compression, coupled with a modular design, yields a lightweight model (\mbox{$<10$M} parameters) that supports heterogeneous modalities and time scales under changing signal availability.
+\paragraph{TokaMind: a multi-modal transformer FM for fusion plasma} Motivated by the need for transferable, schema-flexible models of plasma dynamics, we introduce \textbf{\mmt{}}, to our knowledge the first open-source foundation model for tokamak plasma data based on a \textbf{Multi-Modal Transformer (MMT)} \emph{pretrained} on the MAST dataset \cite{jackson2024fair, jackson_open_2025}.
+Through broad multi-signal pretraining, \mmt{} yields a reusable initialization that can be efficiently adapted to new input/output schemas and heterogeneous reconstruction and forecasting tasks.
+Efficient codec-based signal compression, coupled with a modular design, yields a lightweight model (\mbox{$<7$M} parameters) that supports heterogeneous modalities and time scales under changing signal availability.